Majlis course - emirates golf course - 17 POINTS

 The flights to Dubai (or Abu Dhabi) cost about £310 and we went in early February.
 The green fees for these course was £800.
 We didn't have to pay for hotels as we did them on point but you could stay in comfortable 4 star hotels for £400 each for the week.
 Drink was very expensive and food not cheap so I reckon you would need to budget £60 a day at least (the sky is the limit).
 All in all then it would not be unreasonable to expect it to be £2,000 for a week's trip all in.

-Would I recommend a trip to Dubai and Abu Dhabi then?
-The golf was fantastic quality.
-Yas and the Emirates were fantastic and while Abu Dhabi National and The Earth didn't quite it their heights they were were still great and there are other options too.
+Would I recommend a trip to Dubai and Abu Dhabi?
+The golf was great quality.
+Yas and the Emirates were fantastic and while Abu Dhabi National and The Earth didn't quite it their heights they were were still good and there are other options too.
 For winter golf, I doubt there is much better anywhere in the world.
 Just save up before you go......

 Emirates Golf Club